memgonzales/aiep-python-scratch/Scratch 2 - Qualifying/README.md

 <sup>2</sup> The author of the materials for Session 3 also added a discussion of the decimal and binary number systems.

 ## Contributed Materials
-I was given the opportunity to write the materials for the following sessions:
+I was given the opportunity to prepare the materials for the following sessions:

 ### Session 4
 The material is divided into two parts: